buddhist-uni/buddhist-uni.github.io/_tags/imagery.md

 ---
-title: "Imagery in the Early Buddhist Texts"
+title: "Imagery in the EBTs"
 parents: [ebts, philosophy]
 ---

-The similes, metaphors and diction of the early Canon.
+The similes, metaphors and diction of the early canon.